apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Definition-Statements/Alter/ALTER-TABLE-COLUMN.md

 This statement is used to perform a schema change operation on an existing table.
 The schema change is asynchronous, and the task is returned when the task is submitted successfully.
 After that, you can use the [SHOW ALTER TABLE COLUMN](../../Show-Statements/SHOW-ALTER.md) command to view the progress.

+Doris has the concept of materialized index after table construction.
+After successful table construction, it is the base table and the materialized index is the base index. rollup index can be created based on the base table.
+Both base index and rollup index are materialized indexes.
+If rollup_index_name is not specified during the schema change operation, the operation is based on the base table by default.

+ Notice:

+- Doris 1.2.0 supports light schema change for light scale structure changes, and addition and subtraction operations for value columns can be completed more quickly and synchronously.
+You can manually specify "light_schema_change" = 'true' when creating a table.
+This parameter is enabled by default for versions 2.0.0 and later.

 grammar:

 ```sql